 This course is designed to familiarize students with the major techniques of qualitative data collection and analysis used by sociologists and other social scientists.
 These include feminist methods, participant observation, in-depth interviewing, biographical methods, content analysis, archival research, and a variety of nonreactive techniques.
 This course will also address the links among theory, data, and methods and provide an appreciation for the qualitative tradition in social sciences.
 Students will learn how to conduct field research.
 The course will follow a seminar format emphasizing reading, group discussion, in- and out- of class exercises, oral presentations, original research and writing.
 Prerequisite: SOC 350; SOC 390.
 Offered Annually.

 SOC 420 Cr.3

 Health Care and Illness

 This course introduces students to the social, political, and economic context of health and illness in society.
 The course is divided into four parts.
 First, we focus on social factors of illness, with a particular focus on the role of inequality in shaping health risks.
 We will discuss how we measure and quantify mortality and morbidity and the effect of social context.
 In the second part of the semester we focus on the meaning and experience of illness, with a particular focus on how different kinds of social deviance become categorized as medical, criminal, or personal issues in different societies and at different times.
 Next the course will focus on health systems and technologies, especially the political and economic configurations of health care provision in different countries.
 Finally, the course will consider the role of health professionals and issues of bioethics.
-Prerequisite: SOC 110 or SOC 120 or ANT 101.
+Prerequisite: SOC 110 or SOC 120 or SOC 202 or ANT 101.
 Offered Fall.